reidjohnson/hpipy/_sources/user_guide/hedonic_pricing.rst.txt

 Parameters
 ----------

-Key parameters for hedonic index creation:
+The main parameters for hedonic index creation are:

+.. admonition:: Parameters
+   :class: hint

-estimator : str
+   **estimator** : str
        The type of estimator to use:

-    * "base": Standard OLS estimation.
+       * "base": Standard OLS estimation
-    * "robust": Robust regression (less sensitive to outliers).
+       * "robust": Robust regression (less sensitive to outliers)
-    * "weighted": Weighted regression.
+       * "weighted": Weighted regression

-dep_var : str
+   **dep_var** : str
        Dependent variable to model.

-ind_var : list
+   **ind_var** : list
        Independent variables to use in the model.

-log_dep : bool
+   **log_dep** : bool
        Whether to use log of price as dependent variable (recommended).

 Advanced Usage
 --------------